redis-developer/agents-redis-lang-graph-workshop/Readme.md

 On the trail, you may have to do some planning in regards to how much food you want to utilize and when you will need to restock.

 **question**: In order to survive the trail ahead, you'll need to have a restocking strategy for when you need to get more supplies or risk starving.
-If it takes you an estimated 3 days to restock your food and you plan to start with 200lbs of food, budget 10lbs/day to eat, and keep a safety stock of at least 50lbs of back up... at what point should you restock?
+If it takes you an estimated 3 days to restock your food and you plan to start with 200lbs of food, budget 10lbs/day to eat, and keep a safety stock of at least 50lbs of back up... at what point should you restock? <br>
-**answer**: D
+**answer**: D <br>
-**options**: [A: 100lbs, B: 20lbs, C: 5lbs, D: 80lbs]
+**options**: [A: 100lbs, B: 20lbs, C: 5lbs, D: 80lbs] <br>

 steps:
 - update the restock-tool description with a meaningful doc_string that provides context for the LLM